 What should I do if my child says he or she is too scared to go to sleep?

-- Listen and understand.
-Try to understand your child’s fears, and don't dismiss or make fun of them.
+Listen and understand.
+Try to understand your child’s fears.
+Don't dismiss or make fun of them.

-- Teach coping skills.
-Teach your child coping skills and discuss alternative ways to respond, such as "being brave" and thinking positive thoughts; you can also talk about how you deal with something that you are afraid of.
+Teach coping skills.
+Teach your child coping skills and discuss alternative ways to respond, such as "being brave" and thinking positive thoughts.
+You could talk about how you deal with something that you are afraid of.
 Also, provide examples of coping role models by reading stories about children who are afraid and conquer their fears.

-- Relaxation training.
+Relaxation training.
 Teach your child relaxation strategies to help him relax at bedtime and fall asleep.
 For example, have your child imagine a relaxing scene, such as lying on the